Internalized Ableism in Neurodivergent Adults: Why You Thought You Were “Lazy”

 Perfectionism rooted in fear of rejection

 Reframing these experiences through a neurodiversity-affirming lens can be life-changing.
-It helps you replace self-judgment with self-understanding—and opens the door to finding strategies that work for you.
+It helps you replace self-judgment with self-understanding, and opens the door to finding strategies that work for you.
+Understanding this shift is the first step toward change.

-By naming internalized ableism and neurodivergence for what they are, we can begin to reclaim our worth—not as something to be earned through productivity, but something we inherently deserve.
+By naming internalized ableism and neurodivergence for what they are, we can begin to reclaim our worth, not something to be earned through productivity, but something you inherently deserve.

 Letting Go of the “Lazy” Label